 If the users that your external IdP manages already rely on an email address as their identity, you can use the same identity as the primary email address in Cloud Identity or Google Workspace.
 Using the same user identity across federated systems has multiple advantages:

-When users sign in to a Google tool such as the Cloud console, they are first prompted to provide the primary email address of their Cloud Identity or Google Workspace user before they are redirected to your external IdP.
+When users sign in to a Google tool such as the Google Cloud console, they are first prompted to provide the primary email address of their Cloud Identity or Google Workspace user before they are redirected to your external IdP.
 Depending on your IdP, the user might then be presented with another sign-on screen that prompts for their username and password.

 If the email addresses differ for these steps, the sequence of sign-on screens can easily confuse end users.
 In contrast, if users can use a common identity across all steps, they aren't exposed to the technical differences between IdPs, which minimizes potential confusion.